Examples of University-based Programs

 University of Michigan, USA

 Poverty Solutions’ action-based research is focused on partnerships, pilots, and even large-scale programs that determine what is most effective at preventing and alleviating poverty and brings new discoveries to policymakers and community stakeholders.
 Poverty Solutions engages community organizations and individuals in seeking new solutions to prevent and alleviate poverty.
 We partner with centers at U-M deeply embedded in this work such as the Ginsberg Center, Detroit URC, and Center for Educational Outreach, and look for ways the university can contribute to solving poverty challenges at the community level.
 Since the initiative began in 2016, we have engaged faculty, students, community organizations and local policymakers in discussions about poverty.
 Our goal is to share knowledge with, and learn from, our larger community through community conversations.
-Learn more about our past convenings below.

 South Bend Entrepreneurship and Adversity Program